mahikrrish/Manhattan/README.md

 Highlights:

+Leveraged Llama 3.2 (1B) for localized, high-speed text summarization, optimizing for low-latency performance in a resource-constrained environment.

 Multi-Format Data Extraction: Engineered a robust backend pipeline to ingest and normalize data from heterogeneous sources (PDF, DOCX, TXT).

 Server-Side Processing: Optimized client-side performance by offloading heavy document parsing tasks to a Python-based microservice.